Tennessee Labor Laws Guide

 In April 2024, the US Department of Labor announced a final rule regarding the standard salary threshold for executive, administrative, and professional employees.

-According to this rule, the standard salary threshold will increase from $884 to $1,128 on January 1, 2025, and increase further on July 1, 2027.
-After that, the threshold will increase every 3 years to adjust for inflation.
+According to this rule, the standard salary threshold was increased on January 1, 2025, to $1,128 and will continue to increase every 3 years to adjust for inflation.

 Fluctuating Workweek Method (FWW) in Tennessee